SammyHoffman/WaveLabs-AI/README.md

 # 📝 License

-This project is licensed under the [MIT](https://opensource.org/license/MIT) License.
-See the [LICENSE](https://github.com/Katazui/DJAutomation?tab=MIT-1-ov-file#) file for details.
+This project is licensed under the [MIT](https://opensource.org/license/MIT) License

 ---